the-corner-inc/better-auth-tasks/README.md

-# better-auth-todo
+# better-auth-task
-A self hosted todo plugin created for and with better-auth
+A self hosted task plugin created for and with better-auth